-Get inside your Nissan with the dead battery and start the engine.
-If your Nissan dashboard powers up, you hear a clicking noise check to make sure the clams are making good contact.
+- Get inside your Nissan with the dead battery and start the engine.
+If your Nissan dashboard powers up, you hear a clicking noise check to ensure the clams make good contact.
 Also, allow your battery to charge for a few minutes and try again.

 We hope you find the Jump Start a Nissan Dead Battery guide helpful.
 Check these troubleshooting and repair guides for more help on your Nissan.